saralice/saralice-dialogue-system/docs/commands.md

 ### Signal emitted example

 	No signal emitted.
-It will be handled automatically.
+You can emit a signal when you want to jump to an specific label.